 4. Spend time with animals.

 Whether your heart melts for kittens or you're a fan of man's best friend, the more time you can spend with animals the better.
-Research has shown that they're good for your health in all kinds of ways, including supporting a healthy blood pressure level and maintaining mental well-being, plus, being around pets helps diversify your microbiome.
+Research has shown that they're good for your health in all kinds of ways, including maintaining healthy blood pressure and supporting mental well-being.
+Plus, being around pets helps diversify your microbiome.